 Pima Agriculture Cotton Trust Fund

-The Agricultural Act of 2014 establishes the Pima Agriculture Cotton Trust Fund to reduce the injury to domestic textile manufacturers resulting from U.S. import tariffs on cotton fabric that are higher than tariffs on certain apparel articles made of cotton fabric.
-Section 12602 of the Agriculture Improvement Act of 2018 reauthorized and extended the Pima Agriculture Trust Fund through 2023.
+The Pima Agriculture Cotton Trust Fund was established to reduce the injury to domestic textile manufacturers resulting from U.S. import tariffs on cotton fabric that are higher than tariffs on certain apparel articles made of cotton fabric.

 General information about this opportunity